Chakalaka

 The quality of the meat is up there with the best of them, but it’s all about those aromatic spices – fiery, earthy and peppery.
 Scoop some up in a handful of pap (a mash-like maize-based carb) then sit back and dream of Cape Town.

 The most memorable and eye-catching dish has to be the bunny chow.
-Again, no bunnies were harmed in the making of this dish.
+Again, no bunnies were harmed in the making.
 But some cute little lambs were – it’s a hollowed-out loaf of bread, filled with lamb curry.
-The quarter-loaf bread is gloriously soft – ripping off a piece to dip into the curry is one of life’s great pleasures – while the curry is deeply rich and pleasingly packed with chunks of slow-cooked ovine.
+The quarter-loaf bread is gloriously soft – ripping off a piece to dip into the gravy is one of life’s great pleasures – while the curry is deeply rich and pleasingly packed with chunks of slow-cooked ovine.

 But this is a small selection of a wide-ranging, exciting menu that practically demands repeat visits – not least for one of the zingy, well-priced cocktails.
 Chakalaka is one of the Northern Quarter’s more unique restaurants, offering the very best of South African cuisine in an intimate, friendly space.